jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 |basic| The data
 -------------------------------------------------------------------------------

-To answer these questions, we're going to need the following data:
+To answer these questions, we are going to need the following data:

 #.
 The farms we're going to be choosing from.
 #.
 The roads that need to be running through these farms.
 #.
 The location of schools.

 For this exercise the data has been provided already, but in reality you may need to find a provider for the datasets in question.
-In South Africa, the Surveyor-General's Office is a good source of the kind of data you'd find on 1:
-50 000 topographic map sheets, which includes all of the data we need for this particular problem.

 |basic| |FA| Start a Project
 -------------------------------------------------------------------------------